openvinotoolkit/openvino/tools/pot/docs/AccuracyAwareQuantizationUsage.md

 ```

 ## Select quantization parameters
-Accuracy-aware Quantization uses the Default Quantization algorithm at the initialization step so that all its parameters are also valid and can be specified.
-Here, we
-describe only Accuracy-aware Quantization required parameters:
+Accuracy-aware Quantization uses the Default Quantization algorithm at the initialization step in order that all its parameters are also valid and can be specified.
+Below described only Accuracy-aware Quantization required parameters:
 - `"maximal_drop"` - maximum accuracy drop which has to be achieved after the quantization.
 Default value is `0.01` (1%).

 ## Run quantization

-The code example below shows a basic quantization workflow with accuracy control. `UserDataLoader()` is a placeholder for the implementation of `DataLoader`.
+The code example below shows basic quantization workflow with accuracy control.
+The `UserDataLoader()` is a placeholder for the implementation of `DataLoader`.

 ```python
 from openvino.tools.pot import IEEngine